top of page

 Leaders who are not familiar with Leadership Trauma may reason that, since the worst has not yet happened, that nothing bad has happened to them.
 They may not realize that their constant replaying of future fears can itself be a source of trauma.
 "No harm, no foul," as they say.
 Not true.

-What they don't consider is how living in a future of imagined disasters, reinforced by supporting subordinates who act on and have the same fears, unrelentingly, day in and day out, with no one to discuss it with and no rest, for months, can lead to mental traumatization.
+What they don't consider is how living in a future of imagined disasters, reinforced by supporting subordinates who act on and have the same fears, unrelentingly, day in and day out, with no one to discuss it with and no rest, for months, can lead to mental exhaustion or traumatization.

 (B) Fear of Shame / Humiliation / Exposure

 This is where the ego of the leader can work against them.
 The Fear of the Future outlined above is a fear for the company.
-But the Fear of Shame / Humiliation / Exposure is a fear of what will happen to the leader personally.
+But the Fear of Shame / Humiliation / Exposure is a fear of what will happen to the leader personally

 The flip side of this heroism, however, is the terrible shame of failing to deliver on all these public promises.
 This is the Fear of Shame, Humiliation, and Exposure.

 It may be hard for outsiders to see this fear because leaders typically hide it extremely well, including from those closest to them.
-They may even actively lie in order to cover up this fear (for instance, many hide the company's financial troubles from their spouses).
+They may even actively lie in order to cover up this fear (for instance, many leaders of family businesses hide the company's financial troubles from their spouses).
 And, for many of them, they may not even be aware they labor under this fear until they are in recovery from Leadership Trauma.
-To them, it's just the water they swim in - the natural course of being a founder or a CEO.
+To them, it's just the water they swim in - i.e., the natural course of being a founder or a CEO.

 Remember how Marc Andreessen describes it (The Hard Thing About Hard Things):